Matthew Stafford Player Prop Bets for NFL Week 12 | Los Angeles vs. Green Bay 11/28/2021

 Matchup vs. Green Bay

-- Stafford's 290.9 passing yards per game in nine matchups against the Packers are 290.9 more yards than his over/under in Sunday's game.
+- In nine matchups against the Packers, Stafford averaged 290.9 passing yards per game, 16.4 yards higher than his over/under for Sunday.

-- Stafford threw a touchdown pass eight times and multiple TDS seven times over seven of those contests against the Packers.
+- Stafford threw a touchdown pass eight times and multiple TDS seven times over seven of those outings against the Packers.

 - Note: Stafford's stats vs. Packers date back to 2016.

-- The Packers are conceding 231.9 passing yards per game this season, the NFL's seventh-ranked pass defense.
+- The Packers have the NFL's seventh-ranked pass defense this season, surrendering 231.9 yards per game through the air.

-- With 18 passing TDs conceded this season, the Packers defense is ranked 19th in the NFL.
+- At 1.6 passing TDs conceded per game, the Packers defense is ranked 19th in the league.

 Recent Performances

-- Stafford has 842 passing yards (280.7 ypg), completing 64.5% of his passes and collecting five touchdown passes and four interceptions over his last three games.
+- Stafford has thrown for 842 yards (280.7 ypg) on 78-of-121 passing with five touchdowns and four interceptions over his last three games.

 Stafford's Los Angeles Teammates